computationalstylistics/computationalstylistics.github.io/_pages/publications.md

 **Byszuk, J.** (2020) [The Voices of Doctor Who – how stylometry can be useful in revealing new information about TV series](http://www.digitalhumanities.org/dhq/vol/14/4/000499/000499.html).
 Digital Humanities Quarterly, 14(4).

+**Šeļa, A., Orekhov B. and Leibov, R.** (2020).
+Weak genres: Modeling association between poetic meter and meaning in Russian poetry. _Proceedings of the Workshop on Computational Humanities Research (CHR 2020)_: Amsterdam, the Netherlands, November 18-20, 2020.
+[CEUR-WS.org/Vol-2723/long35.pdf](CEUR-WS.org/Vol-2723/long35.pdf)

 **Byszuk, J., Woźniak, M., Kestemont, M., Leśniak, A., Łukasik, W., Šeļa, A. and Eder, M.** (2020).
 [Detecting direct speech in multilingual collection of 19th century novels](https://lrec2020.lrec-conf.org/media/proceedings/Workshops/Books/LT4HALAbook.pdf). _Proceedings of the LREC 2020.
 Workshop on Language Technologies for Historical and Ancient Languages (LT4HALA 2020)_.
 Marseille, pp. 100–04.

 **Sbalchiero, S. and Eder, M.** (2020).
 Topic modeling, long texts and the best number of topics: some problems and solutions. _Quality & Quantity_, **54**(4): 1095–1108, [doi:10.1007/s11135-020-00976-w](https://doi.org/10.1007/s11135-020-00976-w).